Tracolyte/poc-realtime-refactor-nav/README.md

 # POC Python Realtime API o1 assistant
-> This is a proof of concept for using the OpenAI's [Realtime API](https://openai.com/index/introducing-the-realtime-api/) to chain tools, call o1-preview & o1-mini, [structure output](https://openai.com/index/introducing-structured-outputs-in-the-api/) responses, and glimpse into the future of **AI assistant powered engineering**.
+> This is a proof of concept that expands on IndyDevDan's project that uses OpenAI's [Realtime API](https://openai.com/index/introducing-the-realtime-api/) to chain tools, call o1-preview & o1-mini, [structure output](https://openai.com/index/introducing-structured-outputs-in-the-api/) responses, and glimpse into the future of **AI assistant powered engineering**.

->
-> See video where we [use and discuss this POC](https://youtu.be/vN0t-kcPOXo)
->
-> This codebase is a v0, poc.
-It's buggy, but contains the core ideas for realtime personal ai assistants & AI Agents.
+This iteration adds functionalities that allow the AI to take actions on the user's computer using PythonAutoGUI to click the mouse.
+A screenshot of the user's screen is sent to GPT=4o with a prompt for consideration, GPT-4o maps coordinates to the screen based on the user's request, and finally, the mouse is clicked at those coordinates using PythonAutoGUI.

 ## Setup
 - [Install uv](https://docs.astral.sh/uv/), the hyper modern Python package manager.